enriquegh/sauce-log-parser/README.md

 1. `cd` to a directory where you want the python tools/files.
 1. `git clone git@github.com:enriquegh/sauce-log-parser.git`
 1. `cd sauce-log-parser` and start looking at times!

+## Contributing and Testing
+Fork the remote master branch and make pull requests.
+Open issues if something is wrong and copy-paste your input & output.

+Launch tests with `py.test`.
+Pytest is used and the `/tests` directory should get you started on seeing what is covered and what tests should look like.